yiisoft/docs/guide/en/structure/service.md

 }
 ```

-Yii 3 does not technically imply any limitations on how you build services.
+Yii3 does not technically imply any limitations on how you build services.
 In general, there's no need to extend from
 a base class or implement a certain interface.

 Services either perform a task or return data.
 They are created once, put into DI container and then could be used
 multiple times.
-Because of that, it is a good idea to keep your services stateless i.e. both service itself and any of
+Because of that, it is a good idea to keep your services stateless i.e., both service itself and any of
 its dependencies should not hold state.

 ## Service dependencies and configuration